Home

 Flower Gardening Advice

-Some useful flower gardening advice and tips surround organic matter and compose.
+Some useful flower gardening advice and tips surround organic matter and compost.

 Let’s talk a little bit about organic matter.
 Organic matter is made up of the remains of living things, animals and plants, which decompose and return to the soil, giving up their nutrients and vitamins.

-A good amount of organic matter in the soil makes a soil fertile and nutrient-rich, a great medium for plants.
+A good amount of organic matter in the soil makes it fertile and nutrient-rich, a great medium for plants.

 If your soil doesn’t have much organic matter, not to worry, you can always add compost or manure to “amend” the soil (some good flower gardening advice here is not to add too much compost; too much of a good thing can be bad).